 Pam presents with a moderate-severe mixed dysarthria.
 She currently communicates in short sentences and phrases with mild-moderate wording finding issues and apraxia of speech.

 Pam is a trooper!
 She has been an active participant in speech therapy since her onset in November 2012.
 She participated in inpatient therapy, followed by rehabilitation and outpatient therapy.

-Pam has a very positive attitude and perseverence to improve her communication skills.
+Pam has a very positive attitude and perseverance to improve her communication skills.
 She works hard in the therapy room, but practices at home as well.
 She's every therapist's dream client.
 Pam requests all therapy lists, takes them home and actually practices.
 She's like the Energizer bunny.
 She keeps on going.
 Pam is a true inspiration.
 Pam also attends the UNO Reach Out Group for community members.
-She has been a long time participant in that group as well.
+She has been a long-time participant in that group as well.
 She welcomes new members, making them feel appreciated and welcome.
 In short, she is a wonderful human being who happens to have a communication disorder.